Finding friendships later in life | Homewise

 The health benefits of reaching out

-Finding new friends can not only boost your day to day mood, and reduce feelings of loneliness, it can be beneficial to both your mental and physical wellbeing too.
+As well as boosting your day to day mood and reducing those feelings of loneliness, making friends can be beneficial to your mental and physical wellbeing.

-However, it is understood that making friends and having a more active social life can alter the likelihood of issues such as this.
-A two year long study has identified that those over 60 who have frequent contact within their social groups, could reduce their risk of dementia by 12%.
-Whilst this is obviously not a guarantee, it can highlight how social interactions could keep your mind sharp and your memory focussed.
+However, making friends and having a more active social life can help to reduce the chance that these issues will occur.
+A two year study carried out by University College London (UCL) identified that people over 60 who have frequent contact with their social group could reduce their risk of dementia by up to 12%.
+While this is not a guarantee, it highlights how social interactions could keep your mind sharp and your memory focussed.

 A good way to stay healthy and to be more social, is to set up a cooking club!
 Taking turns to cook, can ease the burden, help with making friends and challenge everyone involved to come up with the most creative and healthy meals!
 Further to this, it can help you save time throughout the week for other jobs you may need to do or just more time for hobbies and evening events.

-The effects of feeling lonely can differ from person to person, and for many, can have a knock on effect to your mental health.
+The effects of feeling lonely can differ from person to person, and for many, can have a less than positive effect on your mental health.

-Mind has outlined that one of these knock on effects can include loss of sleep, which can affect how you go about in your day to day functionality.
+According to research from Mind, one of the knock on effects loneliness can have is loss of sleep, which can affect your day to day mood and ability to function.

-Social interactions, whether that be from having a regular cuppa, volunteering with others or taking part in a weekly activity or event can help you feel more empowered.
-It can also aid with you feeling more engaged in your community, and able to talk to someone when you may need the support.
+Social interactions, whether that's just having a regular cuppa with friends, volunteering with others, or taking part in a weekly activity (such as a book club or choir) can help you feel more empowered.
+It can also boost your feelings of involvement in the community and ensure there is someone to talk to when you need the support.

-The older you get, it may feel harder and more daunting to put yourself out there and make new friends.
-However, opportunities to do so are closer than you think.
+The older you get, the harder and more daunting it can feel to put yourself out there and make new friends.
+However, the opportunities are still out there, and could be much closer than you think.

 Volunteering

-There are nationwide volunteering schemes that run across the UK, but it’s always worth popping down to your local community centre or high street to see who could do with a helping hand.
+There are nationwide volunteering schemes that run across the UK, but it’s always worth popping down to the local high street to see which shops are looking for someone to give them a helping hand.
 Volunteering is an easy way to connect with many people within the community, from all ages and walks of life.

 Some of the larger volunteering schemes that may be of interest include, Volunteering Matters and Do-It.